Dog Collars

 • Easy-to-use remote with readable LCD

-• Nylon used on the collars is not rigid
+• The nylon used on the collars is not rigid

 • Perfect to train medium to large dogs